The Coast Guard Found $1 Million Worth of Marijuana Floating Off California

 A few weeks later, the Coast Guard seized 26,000 pounds of cocaine worth $350 million in several operations in the eastern Pacific, including one that involved a high-speed chase with suspected drug smugglers.

-Cooney said the Coast Guard has had 10 at-sea marijuana seizures weighing 5,745 pounds this year.
+Cooney said the Coast Guard has had 10 at-sea marijuana seizures weighing 5,745 pounds this year in the California coastal region.
 Last year, there were 11 seizures totaling 5,872 pounds.

 The Coast Guard encourages anyone who sees suspicious activity on the water, signs of distress or hazards to navigation to report it.